 Big portion sizes can encourage eating until feeling stuffed, not just satisfied.
 As a result, some people, especially children, can lose the natural ability to follow hunger signals and appetite.
 This sets the stage for overeating and weight problems.

-Examples of lower-fat menu alternatives include: turkey or lean roast beef sandwich; grilled chicken sandwich with little or no mayonnaise; salad with low-fat dressing; low-fat milk or yogurt; chili; and baked potato topped with vegetables, lower-fat cheese or fat-free sour cream, but little or no butter.
+Examples of lower-fat menu alternatives include turkey or lean roast beef sandwich; grilled chicken sandwich with little or no mayonnaise; salad with low-fat dressing; low-fat milk or yogurt; chili; and a baked potato topped with vegetables, lower-fat cheese or fat-free sour cream, but little or no butter.

-Make Wise Beverage Choices: Choose water, sparkling water, mineral water, 100% vegetable or fruit juice, or drinks without added sugars (e.g. unsweetened iced tea, diet lemonade, or diet soda).
+Make Wise Beverage Choices: Choose water, sparkling water, mineral water, 100% vegetable or fruit juice, or drinks without added sugars (e.g., unsweetened iced tea, diet lemonade, or diet soda).
 Avoid regular soft drinks, which are high in calories but contain no nutrients.
+For example, a large 32-ounce regular soda can have as many as 400 calories.

 Ask if low-fat or fat-free condiments and spreads are available.
 Use mustard, ketchup, or reduced-fat mayonnaise on your sandwich, and omit the regular mayonnaise and other dressing.